jmanuel1/personal-website/_drafts/working-with-pythons-abstract-syntax-trees.md

 [The code in this tutorial can be found here.](./code.py)

-By the way, I'll be assuming you know some intermediate Python, but the concepts here should apply elsewhere.
+By the way, I'll be assuming you know some Python, but the concepts here should apply elsewhere.
 I'll also assume you're using CPython 3.7.
 If you don't know what Python implementation you're using, you're probably using CPython.

 ## AST?
 What's that?